AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_openvpn_end_to_end_traffic.rst

     * Execute command #nslookup [DOMAIN NAME OF END DEVICE] on OpenVPN client

-  * If DNS request fail, traffic will not send to the end device properly
+  * If DNS request fails, traffic will not send to the end device properly

   Probable Causes: